Celebrate Passover

 Passover Yizkor Service

-Join us for a yizkor service in the Sanctuary for the last day of Pesach.
+Join us for a Yizkor service in the Sanctuary for the last day of Pesach.

 Every year, Jews around the world conduct a seder (meaning “order”) on the first evening of the holiday, as we remember and tell our children and grandchildren of the exodus out of Egypt.
 Future generations of the Jewish people must always be aware of how God freed the slaves who became the ancestors of the Jewish people today.